Need some gluten-free inspiration for your holiday feasts?

 It can be beautiful.

-The New England Pilgrims might have raised an eyebrow to this kicked up non-traditional recipe for acorn squash spiked with mild green chiles.
+The newly washed ashore New Englanders of lore might have raised an eyebrow to this kicked up non-traditional recipe for acorn squash spiked with mild green chiles.
 But what did they know?
 As H.L.
 Mencken quipped, Puritanism was the haunting fear that someone, somewhere, may be happy.

-If you're looking for a fresh idea to liven up your Thanksgiving table, Babycakes, this quinoa recipe is for you.
+If you're looking for a fresh idea to liven up your holiday table, Babycakes, this quinoa recipe is for you.
 Light, vegan, and packed with protein, this is no ordinary side dish.
 And did I mention, in a bowl licking maple vinaigrette?
-Studded with nutty, buttery chick peas and crunchy toasted pecans and succulent jewels of ripe, juicy pears, this is quinoa worthy of a holiday.
+Studded with nutty, buttery chick peas and crunchy toasted pecans and succulent jewels of ripe, juicy pears, this quinoa dish is truly company worthy.

 My first Thanksgiving side dish way back when, in the old school days, cooking in my twenties, was this simple, easy maple roasted acorn squash.
 Pure maple syrup makes all the difference.
 This recipe page also features my family recipe for cornbread stuffing.

-This gorgeous quinoa side dish is the go-to recipe if you want to shake up tradition and wow your guests.
+This gorgeous quinoa side dish is the go-to recipe if you want to wow your vegan guests.
 It is drop dead stunning.
 Colorful.
 Flavorful.
 Different.
-Not your average Thanksgiving squash or stuffing offering.
+Not your average country squash or T-day stuffing offering.
 Make it ahead and taste test on the big day to adjust seasonings.
 Reheat the quinoa and squash in a covered casserole dish till warmed through.
-(Warning: Your vegan guests will fall in love with you.)
+(Warning: Your vegetarian guests will fall in love with you.)

-Add vivid ruby color and a sweet-tart kick to your Thanksgiving plate with this gently tangy and sweet applesauce.
+Add vivid ruby color and a sweet-tart kick to your Thanksgiving plate or Christmas Eve roast dinner, with this gently tangy and sweet applesauce.
 Very kid-friendly- it doesn't have the texture issue of those pesky whole cranberries.

 No doubt about it, people do like their mashed potatoes and gravy, but.
 You know me.
 I like to change things up.
-I crave potato salad for Thanksgiving.
+I crave potato salad year round.
 Especially this one, featuring sweet potatoes and Yukon golds.
 The red onion gives the sweet potato a kick in the pants (just say no to mini marshmallows).
 Serve it warm or chilled.

-Cornbread is a classic bread to serve with Thanksgiving fare.
-This one is special.
+Cornbread is a classic bread to serve with cozy holiday fare.
+And this one is special.
 Not only is it gluten-free, it is made with sweet potato puree, giving it a rich, tender texture that is moist and downright fabulous.
 They will ask you for the recipe.

 Gotta have bread.
 Yeah, it's not technically a side dish, but.
 Who's keeping score?
-A slice of this tender zucchini bread makes a Thanksgiving plate just that much more special.
+A slice of this tender zucchini bread makes any holiday plate just that much more special.
 And you get to show off a little bit.
 Because folks will ask you, incredulous, This is gluten-free?
 Really?
 And you get to say, Yep.
 Gluten-free, Baby.

 Feeding a lot of people can feel intimidating.
 Here's an easy side dish to help get you through.
 Zucchini and sweet corn and tomatoes co-mingle with green chiles.
 It's the New Mexico version of succotash.
 Make it as mild or as spicy as you like.

 Rice is often considered yawn worthy.
 We celiacs get served rice more than other dish, after all.
 Next to potatoes.
 It's safe.
 It's easy.
 And it's bland.
 So why am I including a rice recipe for your holiday menu?
 Because, Darling Baby, this is not yawn worthy.
 Or bland.
-It's full of subtle flavor and texture and goes perfectly with Thanksgiving squashes and gravies and the ubiquitous roasted bird.
-Unless you're vegan.
-Then forget I mentioned the dead bird.
+It's full of subtle flavor and texture and goes perfectly with winter squashes and gravies and the ubiquitous roasted bird or ham or broiled salmon... you name it.